Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 On many labels of modern cosmetic products you can now see the inscription "completely natural" (or "all natural" in the case of foreign cosmetics).
-This label invariably attracts the consumer's sympathy for the cosmetic remedy - in fact, in the minds of most people, "natural" means "safe" and "useful" (which is very strange given how many plants in nature are poisonous and how many living things are dangerous to humans).
-Apparently, the man's desire for natural cosmetics is embodied in his longing for nature, from which he is increasingly moving away, and the fear of the side effects of synthetic drugs (as well as the ubiquitous carcinogens), and the belief in the healing forces of nature is the last hope of all the suffering.
+Such marking invariably attracts the consumer's sympathy to the cosmetic product - after all, in the minds of most people "natural" means "safe" and "useful" (which is very strange, considering how many plants in nature are poisonous and how many living creatures are dangerous to humans).
+Apparently, man's desire for natural cosmetics embodies his longing for nature, from which he is increasingly moving away, and fear of the side effects of synthetic drugs (as well as ubiquitous carcinogens), and faith in the healing powers of nature - the last hope of all sufferers.

-Meanwhile, not everyone can imagine what ingredients of cosmetics are natural, which should be part of natural cosmetics, is it always "natural" that is better than "synthetic" and how realistic is the creation of completely natural cosmetics.
+Meanwhile, not everyone understands which cosmetic ingredients are natural, what should be included in natural cosmetics, whether “natural” is always better than “synthetic” and how realistic it is to create completely natural cosmetics.

-Natural and Organic Products, which the US Department of Agriculture in 2000 defined organic products as "products grown without the use of pesticides, growth stimulants, mineral fertilizers and other substances that could adversely affect human health."
-It is expected that certain organic cosmetics will be formulated and legislated in the near future in the United States.
+Natural and organic products which in 2000 the US Department of Culture defined organic products as "products grown without the use of pesticides, growth stimulants, mineral fertilizers and other substances that may have a negative impact on human health".
+It is expected that in the near future in the US will be formulated and legislatively enshrined a certain organic cosmetics.

-With the term "natural" everything is much worse.
-Cosmetic companies can treat it as they please, and they do not have to prove the naturalness of their products.
-Therefore, in principle, a cosmetic company can use the term "natural" even if the natural in its cosmetics is only one ingredient.
+The situation with the term "natural" is much worse.
+Cosmetic companies can interpret it as they please, and they are not obliged to prove the naturalness of their products.
+Therefore, in principle, a cosmetic company can use the term "natural" even if only one ingredient in its cosmetics is natural.
 For example, if it contains natural beeswax or natural essential oils.
-And even with regard to one ingredient, the meaning of the word "natural" can vary.
+Moreover, even in relation to one ingredient, the meaning of the word "natural" can be different.

-- A substance obtained from natural sources and not subjected to significant modifications.
+- A substance obtained from natural sources and not significantly modified.

-- A substance obtained from natural, uncontaminated sources that does not contain artificial additives (pesticides, growth stimulants, mineral fertilizers) that has not undergone significant modifications, is well compatible with the skin.
-Most often, consumers under natural cosmetics mean exactly the last group of substances.
-At the same time, they want all the components of cosmetics to be natural.
+- A substance obtained from natural, unpolluted sources, containing no artificial additives (pesticides, growth stimulants, mineral fertilizers), not significantly modified, and well compatible with the skin.
+Most often, consumers mean the last group of substances by natural cosmetics.
+At the same time, they want all components of cosmetics to be natural.

-Therefore, from the point of view of the consumer, a completely natural cosmetic means should contain:
+Therefore, from the consumer's point of view, a completely natural cosmetic product should contain:

-- Vegetable oils instead of silicones, petrolatum, fatty acid esters, etc.
+- Vegetable oils instead of silicones, petroleum jelly, fatty acid esters, etc.

-- Natural polymers (eg hyaluronic acid, chitosan) instead of synthetic thickeners, natural emulsifiers (proteins, phospholipids, random starches) instead of synthetic emulsifiers, essential oils instead of fragrances, natural antimicrobial agents (benzoic acid) instead of synthetically preservatives.
+- Natural polymers (eg hyaluronic acid, chitosan) instead of synthetic thickeners, natural emulsifiers (proteins, phospholipids, free starches) instead of synthetic emulsifiers, essential oils instead of fragrances, natural antimicrobial agents (benzoic acid) instead of synthetic preservatives.

 - Plant extracts, natural vitamins and other components instead of synthetic analogues.

-There is a question: whether it is necessary to replace all ingredients of cosmetics natural only for marketing reasons or such cosmetics actually will be more useful and safe?
+The question arises: is it necessary to replace all the ingredients of cosmetics with natural ones only for marketing reasons or will such cosmetics actually be more useful and safe?